xyhp915/uix/docs/internals.md

 #### Element compiler

-This part, while there's not much code to it, is propbably where the most of complexity in UIx lives.
+This part, while there's not much code to it, is probably where the most of complexity in UIx lives.

 `uix.compiler.aot` namespace (ahead of time compiler) takes care of compiling `$` elements to ClojureScript that is as close as possible to plain JS from performance standpoint.
 The compilation process boils down to transforming something like `($ :div {:on-click on-click} ...)` into `(react/createElement "div" #js {:onClick on-click} ...)`.
 The end goal is to have as less Clojure data types as possible in the end to achieve best performance.